 Slightly left-field.
-The most hip device for tabelt-computer-as-graphics-tablet input seems to be the Remarkable, which has many plugins doing clever things with its open API, so it occupies a kind of intermediate niche that is shares much with classic graphics tablet devices than a tablet computer.
-Richard Zach is once again helpful, settling on a hacky solution that gets output from his reMarkable tablet via srvfb.
-That particular solution is discontinued but there seem to be several like it.
+The most hip device for tablet-computer-as-graphics-tablet input seems to be the Remarkable, which has many plugins doing clever things with its open API, so it occupies a kind of intermediate niche that it shares much with classic graphics pad devices as well as tablet computers.